Blue’s most popular USB Mic

 Thirdly, we have Stereo Mode that records audio using both the left and right channels.
 This is ideal for capturing high-quality sounds for musical instruments or vocals.

-Lastly, there’s Bidirectional Mode, which records audio coming into the front and rear of the mic.
+Lastly, there’s a Bidirectional Mode, which records audio coming into the front and rear of the mic.
 It’s perfect for two-person interviews, or podcasting.

 Having such incredible versatility really adds to Yeti’s value proposition, and helps it stand out in a crowded market.
 No matter what type of recording you need to do next, the Yeti has a pattern mode that’s just right for optimal sound.

 As mentioned, getting set-up with the Yeti mic is a snap.
 That’s because of its easy to use plug-and-play functionality.
-As a gamer, I’m a Windows guy and connecting Yeti to my tablet and desktop PC was as simply as plugging it into an available USB port.
-My wife is a graphic designer and always uses Mac, and when we tried on her Apple machine the connection went just as smoothly.
+As a gamer, I’m a Windows guy and connecting Yeti to my tablet and desktop PC was as simple as plugging it into an available USB port.
+My wife is a graphic designer and always uses a Mac, and when we tried on her Apple machine the connection went just as smoothly.

 There are a few minimum requirements for the Yeti to work, such as Windows Vista, 7, 8 (or newer) for PC, and OSX (10.4.11 or higher) for Mac.
-These are pretty generous requirements, so unless your computer is more than 10 years old with no OS upgrades, the Yeti should connect easily connect to your machine.
+These are pretty generous requirements, so unless your computer is more than 10 years old with no OS upgrades, the Yeti should easily connect to your machine.